nick-pk/bookstore/README.md

 In order to run the project use the *docker-compose.yaml* file.

-After composing up the application go to browser type localhost:port/path. where port number is whatever you defined in the file. and path is URI mentioned below.
+After composing up the application go to the browser type localhost:port/path. where port number is whatever you defined in the file. and path is URI mentioned below.